Services recommended by Preditors

 the major issues.
 The length of my written evaluation depends

-My completed reports average as many as twenty-five single-spaced pages.
+completed reports average as many as twenty-five to thirty single-spaced pages and I

-explain various issues in my report and try to help you understand various
+explain various issues in my editorial report and try to help you understand various

 concepts.
 For instance, point of view violations are a common reason for